cwi-dis/cwipc/docs/registration.rst

 Setting up your cameras
 =======================

-Currently *cwipc* supports Microsoft Kinect Azure and Intel RealSense D400 series cameras.
+Currently *cwipc* supports Microsoft Kinect Azure, Intel RealSense D400 series, and Orbbec Femto series cameras.
 It also supports pre-recorded footage of those cameras, as ``.mkv`` or ``.bag`` files.
 See below.

 .. note::
    Both types are fully supported on Windows.
 On Linux both types should be supported, but this has not been tested recently.
-On Mac only the Realsense cameras are supported, but there are major issues at the moment (basically you have to run everything as ``root``).
-Realsense recordings are supported on Mac.
+On Mac only the Realsense and Orbbec cameras are supported, but there are major issues at the moment for USB-conected cameras (basically you have to run everything as ``root``).
+Realsense and Orbbec recordings are supported on Mac.

 The preferred way to use your cameras is to put them on tripods, in *portrait mode*, with all cameras